Run-in: The Premier League's Europa League qualification picture

 Manchester United

-Ralf Rangnick’s side are struggling for confidence and have a pretty tough run-in too, with Spurs, Liverpool, Arsenal and Chelsea all to come on the fixture list.
+Ralf Rangnick’s side are struggling for confidence and have a pretty tough run-in too but they did beat Tottenham so maybe that will give them confidence as they still have Liverpool, Arsenal and Chelsea to come on the fixture list.
 Personalities are also an issue at United, where Rangnick has also found peculiar favorites in keeping Marcus Rashford from finding his stride.
 At this point, the UEL seems a given.

 Rating their chances: 30 percent (90 percent for UEL or UCL)